Faex medicinalis, Saccharomyces carlsbergensis, Saccharomyces uvarum, Saccharomyces

 Side effects, toxicity, and interactions

-Brewer’s yeast may cause flatulence.
-If you’re prone to migraines, it may cause migraines.
+Brewer’s yeast may cause gas.
+If you are prone to migraines, taking brewer's yeast

 Brewer’s yeast may interact with medicines to treat depression called monoamine oxidase